Shilo/Dawn-Bringer-Discord-AI-Bot/README.md

 Prompt the bot by:
 - Mentioning it: `@Dawn Bringer what is the meaning of life?`
 - Using a trigger name: `dawn tell me a joke`
-- Asking a question: `What's the best team for stage 5?`
+- Asking a question in #👧ask-dawn-bringer: `Why is the sky blue?`

 ### Trigger Names